Ohasan167/Linux/Final Project/Deliverable3.md

 ## Setting Up NFS on Client Machine and Mounting an NFS   Share
 * Now set up the NFS server, with a Linux computer by mounting it on the local machine.
 ## Installing NFS Client Packages
 * NFS client Packages need to install to enable mounting an NFS share on a local Linux machine.
+Before installing the NFS Common application, it needs to update the system’s repository index.
+After updating, install the NFS common package.
 ![image8](../imgs/FinalProject/step8.png)
 ## Creating Local Directory
-* This will be the mount point for the NFS share
+*  The client’s system needs a directory where all the content shared by the host server in the export folder can be accessed.
+We can create this folder anywhere on the system.
+Create a mount folder in the mnt directory of our client’s machine.
+This will be the mount point for the NFS share
 ![image10](../imgs/FinalProject/step10.png)
 ## Mounting the NFS File Share Temporarily
 * To mount the file share temporarily, run the following command